 Here’s another great budget friendly party tip: opt for Prosecco instead of champagne.
 It’s a fraction of the price and tastes just as good in mimosas.

 How to set up a Mimosa Bar for your 4th of July Party

 Setting up a mimosa bar for a 4th of July party is super simple.
 Just follow these steps and you’ll have a beautiful set up in minutes.

 I love having an eclectic mix of glasses to use for mimosas.
 When it comes to high quality champagne, I only drink out of proper champagne glasses, but when I mix cheap sparkling wine with juice, I put it any glass that looks pretty, even mason jars.

-If you want them all to match, try checking out these plastic champagne glasses from Wayfair.
+If you want them all to match, try checking out this inexpensive set of glasses from Amazon.